Gadobutrol: Research and clinical trials

 Prior to approval for use in children under the age of 2 years old in 2015, a phase 1 clinical trial was conducted.
 Pediatric patients, scheduled for a routine contrast-enhanced MRI examination of any body region, both male and female, under the age of 2 years old could be enrolled in the study.
 The open-label, multi-center, pharmacokinetic and safety test studied the way gadobutrol was taken into, moved around, and was eliminated from the body of the infants.
 The study also evaluated safety, tolerability and efficacy of the standard dose of gadobutrol, 0.1 mmol/kg (0.1 mL/kg) of body weight.
 The clinical trial was sponsored by Bayer Healthcare Pharmaceuticals Inc.

 Prior to approval for use in magnetic resonance angiography (MRA) in early 2006, a phase 3 clinical trial was conducted.
-Patients referred for a routine magnetic resonance angiography (MRA), both male and female, over the age of 18 years old could be enrolled in the study.
-The open-label, muti-center, blinded reading safety and efficacy study compared diagnostic results of gadobutrol enhanced MRA images with no-contrast MRA images.
+Patients referred for a routine MRA, both male and female, over the age of 18 years old could be enrolled in the study.
+The open-label, multi-center, blinded reading safety and efficacy study compared diagnostic results of gadobutrol enhanced MRA images with no-contrast MRA images.
 Patients received a single intravenous injection of 0.1 mmol/kg gadobutrol prior to scanning.
 The MRA image results were then blindly read by qualified personnel.
 The clinical trial was sponsored by Bayer Healthcare Pharmaceuticals Inc.

 Regulatory

-The only US patent for Gadobutrol is US5980864A, granted on November 9, 1999, to Schering AG.
+The only US patent for gadobutrol is US5980864A, granted in November 1999, to Schering AG.
 The patent is for the process using 1,4,7,10-tetraazacyclododecane butyltriols to produce the gadolinium (III) complex of 10-(1-hydroxymethyl-2,3-dihydroxypropyl)-1,4,7-triscarboxymethyl-1,4,7,10-tetraazacyclododecane (gadobutrol).
 The patent defends the use of this metal complex as a superior diagnostic medium.
 In 2006, Bayer Healthcare Pharmaceuticals Inc. absorbed Schering AG, and in November 2007, the patent was transferred to Bayer Schering Pharma.
 After FDA approval in 2011, the patent was granted an extension of 1,470 days and the trade name Gadavist became associated with the patent.
-In February 2016, the patent was granted a second term extension, but expired in Nov 2016.
+In February 2016, the patent was granted a second term extension, but expired in November 2016.